 This sauce is very versatile and can be served with almost everything.

-You can serve it with steamed shrimps, fried rice, vegetables, potato wedges, fish fingers, baked potatoes, stir-fries, and chicken.
+You can serve it with steamed shrimps, fried rice, vegetables, potato wedges, fish fingers, french fries, baked potatoes, stir-fries, and chicken.

 You can serve it with your steaks, wraps, and sandwiches.
 Serve it with your starters and with mains.